algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 ## 1. Gathering required information from Algorithmia

-Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you'll need during the setup process:

-* `GuestRole.json` (custom role definition file for QueueReceiver role)
-* Algorithmia account email address (email address of Azure account running Algorithmia cluster)
+Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the email address of the Azure account running your Algorithmia cluster.

 ## 2. Configuring resources in the Azure portal